How To Iron a Patch on Jeans

 Embroidered Patches

 Not all patches are the same, and you may be wondering how to apply your embroidered patch to a pair of jeans or an item of clothing.
-Luckily, at The/Studio, you can make your embroidered patch an iron-on one, allowing you to iron on or sew it on.
+Luckily, at THE/STUDIO, you can make your embroidered patch an iron-on one, allowing you to iron on or sew it on.

 Typically, sewing suits embroidered patches as they tend to be thicker, and any adhesive may wash away after several washes.
 So sewing will help keep them in place for longer.